 We can never resist the raclette from Kappacasein, but there are few cuisines and dishes that you can’t snuffle out in the market – enjoy.

-Ruins of Winchester Palace
+Explore the Ruins of Winchester Palace

 Tucked away behind Southwark Cathedral and Borough Market, the ruins of Winchester Palace are a hint of the building’s former glory.

 Although you might not know it looking at the ruins that exist today, Winchester Palace was once one of the grandest and most beautiful buildings in England.

 Built in the 12th century, it was where most powerful bishops would stay when passing through London and even hosted some royal guests and at least one royal wedding reception.

 It flourished for over 500 years, until in the 17th century it was divided up into low-cost housing.

 In the early 1800s, a fire ravaged the building and it was largely forgotten about.
 Eventually, it was unearthed and entrusted to the care of Heritage England, as it is considered one of the last great remnants of mediaeval London.